-Attribute-based classification is a classification method intuited by how humans distinguish objects\cite{lampert2009learning}.
+Attribute-based classification is a method intuited by how humans distinguish objects\cite{lampert2009learning}.
 Humans detect different objects from a high-level description comprising arbitrary semantic attributes.
-The authors in \cite{lampert2009learning} propose a system that can detect a list of attributes that can transcend between the classes.
-The attribute-based classification is statistically efficient since the knowledge about attributes can be obtained from different classes.
-New classes that are not observed during training can be detected based on their attribute representation without the necessity for an additional training phase, which is also known as zero-shot learning.
+The authors in \cite{lampert2009learning} propose a system that can detect a list of attributes transcending between the classes.
+The attribute-based classification is statistically efficient since the knowledge about attributes is obtained from different classes.
+New classes not observed during training can be detected based on their attribute representation without the necessity for an additional training phase, which is also known as zero-shot learning.
+In the domain of autonomous systems, such as robots or drones, their trajectories typically involve the execution of a series of tasks.
+Tasks often overlap or intersect within a group of autonomous entities to facilitate efficient coordination.
+The attribute-based classification method categorizes autonomous system trajectories by discerning and learning individual task specifications.
 However, most attribute-based classification methods focus on classifying images instead of time-series data\cite{russakovsky2012attribute,li2015multi,lin2019improving}.

 Various techniques have been proposed to solve multi-class classification problems\cite{aly2005survey}.
-One of the traditional approaches is to convert the multi-class problems to multiple binary classification problems, which can be solved using existing binary classification techniques, such as Support Vector Machine (SVM) \cite{burges1998tutorial}.
+One of the traditional approaches is to convert the multi-class task to multiple binary classification tasks, which can be solved using existing binary classification techniques, such as Support Vector Machine (SVM) \cite{burges1998tutorial}.
 Others solve the problem by using algorithms that can directly handle multiple classes.
 For instance, one of the simplest methods is $k$-Nearest Neighbors, which separates the data into $k$ groups based on the distance to $k$ class of training examples \cite{bay1998combining}.
-A more advanced technique that produces more compact models is Decision Trees (DT), which splits the data using sequential decisions across nodes arranged in a tree, and where the leafs of the tree represent class decisions \cite{quinlan2014c4}.
+A more advanced technique that produces more compact models is Decision Trees (DT), which splits the data using sequential decisions across nodes arranged in a tree, and where the leaves of the tree represent class decisions \cite{quinlan2014c4}.
 Neural networks designate each neuron in the output layer as the identification for one class\cite{abiodun2018state}.
 However, these techniques produce models that are either hard to interpret or too complex to combine with the idea of attributes.